kellyclemmensen/CXSProj1/README.md

 Tasks performed from the Jump-Provisioner server to setup the Ansible container.
 - From the Jump-Provisioner server, run command "sudo docker pull cyberxsecurity/ansible".
 This command pulls the Ansible container down to the local Docker service
 - Launch the Ansible container and connect to it
   - docker run -ti cyberxsecurity/ansible:latest bash.
 Note: This command creates an instance of Ansible container.
 It only needs to be run once.
+  - Ansible container does not run after a server reboot.
+    - Command - "sudo docker start CONTAINER_NAME" will start the container
+    - Command - "sudo docker attach CONTAINER_NAME" will attach to the running Ansible container.
 - Verify the Ansible container is running.
 [Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/AnsibleContainerRunning.png)